Revised August 2008.

 researching, analyzing, synthesizing, critiquing, evaluating and

 the Advisory Board for 21st Century Schools, made a

 global impact on August 2, 2008 when his presentation at the

 An Anthropological Introduction to YouTube,

 was featured on YouTube.
-In this

 presentation Dr. Wesch opens our eyes to the phenomenon of new